Automate SQL Query Generation with a Custom Dust Agent

 Usage

-- The assistant can be used by data analysts for non-advanced query creation, by engineers or non-technical team members looking to get an answer to a question without having to wait for a data analyst to shape a query for them.
+- The agent can be used by data analysts for non-advanced query creation, by engineers or non-technical team members looking to get an answer to a question without having to wait for a data analyst to shape a query for them.

 - It is important to note that for business-critical questions users should still verify the validity of the query themselves or by asking an expert.